canorve/GALFITools/README.rst

    pip install GALFITools

-Here is video tutorial for the installation of GALFITools:
+Here is a detailed video tutorial on installing GALFITools using a virtual environment created with Conda:

 .. image:: https://img.youtube.com/vi/rqZLxR1yRCs/maxresdefault.jpg